 By 12 months, all right heart parameters were significantly greater in the SR compared to the recurrent AF patients, Table 2.
 Interestingly, baseline resting ANP and BNP levels showed no differences between those going on to maintain SR up to 12 months and those with early relapse to AF.

 In the univariable analysis, NT-proBNP, RV basal and mid systolic strain, RA booster strain and RA maximum volume were significantly associated with the primary outcome, while in the multivariable analysis, RA booster strain remained the only predictor of AF recurrence at 1 year post-cardioversion (Table 3).

+Cut-off value of RA booster strain at 1 year to predict AF recurrence

+A cut-off value of 11.5 % RA booster strain provides the best specificity of AF recurrence of AF (94%), while a cut-off value of 0.6 % of RA booster strain provides the best sensitivity of AF recurrence at 1 year (93 %).
+In simpler terms, a strain of 11.5 % is predictor of sinus rhythm while a strain of 0.6 % or less is expected to predict AF recurrence with 94% sensitivity.

 Figure 5 shows the echocardiographic parameters measured at 1 year post-cardioversion.